HW-PlayersPatch/Development/Props/Change List.md

 - Build Time 45->20sec (these took too long to setup)
 - Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)

+#### Missile Corvettes
+- Maybe Skip: Damage vs hw1 fighters +110% (gives vaygr a way to kill defense fighters)

 #### Command Corvettes
 - Build time 30->45sec +50% (slows down the replenishment of these powerful units)
 - Attack/accuracy bonus range -51% (forces these ships to be on the front line so they can be countered)

 #### Resource Collectors
 - Resource capacity 208->200 -4% (Now matches Hiigaran to better balance harvesting.
 Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.
+Vaygr harvesting is up ~5% from hw2c, and down ~2% from v2.1.
 Harvesting for all four races is within 1% of each other.)